34th Expeditionary Bomb Squadron B-1B Lancer takes off from Andersen AFB in support of Aero India 2025 air show

-A U.S. Air Force B-1B Lancer assigned to the 34th Expeditionary Bomb Squadron takes off at Andersen Air Force Base for a mission in support of U.S. participation at the Aero India 2025 air show, Feb.
+A U.S. Air Force B-1B Lancer assigned to the 34th Expeditionary Bomb Squadron, Ellsworth Air Force Base, S.D., takes off in support of U.S. participation at the Aero India 2025 air show, at Andersen Air Force Base, Guam, Feb.
 11, 2025.
-The United States and India are Major Defense Partners.
-India is a leader and drives regional growth and development across the Indo-Pacific.
-(U.S. Air Force video by Airman 1st Class Alec Carlberg)
+Aero India 2025 is an ideal forum to showcase U.S. defense aircraft and equipment and ultimately contribute toward our compatibility and interoperability with other countries.
+(U.S. Air Force photo by Senior Airman Brittany Kenney)

 |Date Taken: